mozilla/chromeless/static-files/md/dev-guide/packaging.md

 you could add documentation for `my-module` at `docs/my-module.md`.
 This will automatically be displayed when you click your module on the left-hand side of this page.

+Once you're ready, move on to the next section: [Programs].

+  [Programs]: #guide/programs